pydanny/daniel.feldroy.com/posts/2026/2026-06-farewell-doctor-who.md

 What I do care about is that the show has compelling stories.

 Unfortunately, the stories weren't compelling.
 I found myself bored.
+And in the case of the addition of magic fantasy, annoyed.

-Also, they added magic to the show.
+Yes, they added magic to the show.
 Bloody overt use of magic fantasy, with barely a mention (if any) of scientific explanation.
 I love fantasy but Doctor Who is the show that was able to rationalize Weeping Angels from a science-fiction perspective.
 This felt so lazy.
-My disappointment grew
+My disappointment grew.

 Also, because the stories were badly done, whatever social commentary they might have tried to execute on, fell flat.
 I know that included the latest Doctor's sexuality.
-There were also some other things those weak stories prevented me from caring about.
-The cardinal rule for using fiction as a medium for raising social awareness is your cause needs to come wrapped in a good story.
-And in the case of modern Doctor Who, good storytelling just isn't there anymore.
-The result was that the social commentary felt hamfisted and clumsy.
+There were also some other things those weak stories prevented me from caring about. **The cardinal rule for using fiction as a medium for raising social awareness is your cause needs to come wrapped in a good story.
+And in the case of modern Doctor Who, good storytelling just isn't there anymore.** The result of the bad story telling was that the social commentary felt hamfisted and clumsy.

-Again, I felt sorry for the non-writer people who worked on the show.
+Again, I feel sorry for the non-writer people who worked on the show.
 The actors appeared to have skill, and certainly the looks, to have done a good job.
 Unfortunately, there's only so much the best actors can do with boring, lazy writing.

 So I quit watching Doctor Who again.
 I'm sad.
 I wish the show would engage me, but it hasn't been able to reliably do so in years.